Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The B-BBM

-(Note: probability and expectation with respect to $W$ will always be denoted by $P$ and $E$, respectively). \item For fixed $\eta$ and $y$ and large $\zeta$, we have for all $a$, $\P^a(\sigma_{\mathrm{max}} > \zeta) < \eta/2$. \end{enumerate} \end{lemma} \begin{proof} The first part is an easy calculation (note that $y^{-1}\le \eta$ by hypothesis, see Section~\ref{sec:BBBM_parameters}).
-The second part has been proven in \cite{Berestycki2010} for the case of dyadic branching (but their arguments carry over to our setting), see Proposition~27 and the remark following it for \eqref{eq:W_tail} and the proof of Proposition~39, in particular Equation~(134), for \eqref{eq:W_expec}.
+By the hypothesis on $\|f\|$ and the fact that $\zeta$ depends only on $\eta$ and thus only on $A$, this is $O(1/a)$ for large $a$.
+This readily implies the two equalities of the first part, where for the first equality we also use the fact that for $|z|\le 1$, $w_Z(a-y + z) = e^{-y+z}(\pi y + O(z + (y-z)^3/a^2)$.
+The remaining inequality of the first part then follows from the fact that $y^{-1}\le \eta$ by hypothesis, see Section~\ref{sec:BBBM_parameters}.
+For the remaining parts, we can assume that $f\equiv 0$, since the law of $(W_y)_{y\ge0}$ and the law of $\sigma_{\mathrm{max}}$ do not depend on $f$, nor $a$, by definition of the critical line.
+The second part then has been proven in \cite{Berestycki2010} for the case of dyadic branching (but their arguments carry over to our setting), see Proposition~27 and the remark following it for \eqref{eq:W_tail} and the proof of Proposition~39, in particular Equation~(134), for \eqref{eq:W_expec}.
 Their arguments are very ingenious but indirect; for a more direct proof, see \cite[Section~2.4]{MaillardThese}.
 The third part is immediate (see also \cite[Corollary~25]{Berestycki2010}). \end{proof}

 Together with \eqref{eq:eta}, Lemma~\ref{lem:ZYW} now yields for large $A$ and $a$,

 where the last equality follows from \eqref{eq:ep_lower}.
 Furthermore, for large $A$ and $a$,

 by Lemma~\ref{lem:ZYW}, \eqref{eq:ep_upper}, \eqref{eq:ep_lower}, \eqref{eq:eta} and \eqref{eq:pB}.
 Here, $\const{eq:QaZ} = \const{eq:W_expec} - \log \pi$.
 In particular, we have for large $A$ and $a$, by \eqref{eq:ep_upper},